New York City Subway tiles: IND tiles

 The tiles used in the Independent Subway System (IND) are very simple and austere, and usually are only of four colors: white, black, and the station-specific band and border colors of the tile.
 Instead of using the serif and sans-serif fonts of the IRT and BMT, the IND used a blocky geometric font, an altered version of the previous sans-serif font.
 The Art Deco-influenced form of the IND's tiles was designed in part by Vickers, who integrated directional signs mainly into the walls themselves.

 The station-specific tiles used in the IND's stations are all color-coded in a specific five-color pattern, as they had originally been designed to facilitate navigation for travelers going away from Manhattan.
 With one exception, these groupings follow the same order going outbound: purple (violet), blue, green, yellow, and red.
 The exception is on the IND Fulton Street Line: Utica Avenue/Ralph Avenue/Rockaway Avenue (red family) is followed by blue family stations, Broadway Junction, Liberty Avenue, Van Siclen Avenue, and Shepherd Avenue, then purple (Euclid Avenue), then green (Grant Avenue).

 As one goes uptown or away from Manhattan, the color of the tiles changes whenever there is an express station on a physical line.
 Thus, a local station that comes directly west of an express station has the same color tiles as the next express station away from Manhattan.
-Express stations have wider tile bands than local stations, except on certain stations on the southern portion of the IND Eighth Avenue Line, where the station walls have been refurbished.
+Express stations have wider tile bands than local stations, except at some stations where the walls have been refurbished.
 Tablets are simple, with a common design, and black tile with white letters spell out the station name on the wall.